Minister says Turkey, US have begun work on Syria safe zone

-ISTANBUL (AP) — Turkey’s defense minister said Saturday that military officials with Turkey and the United States have begun work to create a “safe zone” along its border in northeastern Syria.
+ISTANBUL (AP) — Turkey’s defense minister said Saturday that military officials from Turkey and the United States have begun work to create a “safe zone” along its border in northeastern Syria.

 Turkey’s official Anadolu news agency quoted Defense Minister Hulusi Akar as saying that generals from Turkey and the U.S. had begun work in a joint operations center in the Turkish province of Sanliurfa to set up the zone and that joint helicopter patrols were set to begin.